devluist/events-agency/README.md

 There are 2 projects:
 - REST API made with nestjs
 - the database backup script inside `./db_backups` folder

-Inside `src`
-- ./src/shared:  Here will live shared components, libs to be used by different modules

 ### Missing task